kannans89/graphql-learning/17.Caching/Caching.md

   ````

-In the construcotr of StudentsComponent call the loadWithApolloClient method.
-The complete Student.js file is
+In the constructor of StudentsComponent call the loadWithApolloClient method.
+The complete **Student.js** file is below
-below

 ```graphql